AnghelLeonard/Hibernate-SpringBoot/README.md

      - in application.properties set `spring.jpa.properties.hibernate.jdbc.batch_size`\
      - in application.properties set `spring.jpa.properties.hibernate.generate_statistics` (just to check that batching is working)\
      - in application.properties set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL)\
      - in application.properties set JDBC URL with `cachePrepStmts=true` (enable caching and is useful if you decide to set `prepStmtCacheSize`, `prepStmtCacheSqlLimit`, etc as well; without this setting the cache is disabled)\
      - in application.properties set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))\
+     - in case of using a parent-child relationship with cascade persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_inserts=true` to optimize the batching by ordering inserts\
      - in entity, use the [assigned generator](https://vladmihalcea.com/how-to-combine-the-hibernate-assigned-generator-with-a-sequence-or-an-identity-column/) since MySQL `IDENTITY` will cause batching to be disabled\
      - in DAO, flush and clear the persistence context from time to time.
 This way you avoid to "overwhelm" the persistence context.